 If the purse strings are short, do date night on a budget with Enzian’s free outdoor movie series.
 It’s called Popcorn Flicks in the Park and it is held in Winter Park’s Central Park on the second Thursday of every month.
 Movies usually start around 7pm or 8pm and are all family friendly.
 Food service isn’t provided so pack dinner and a blanket for the show under the starlit sky.
 How romantic!

-Cobb Plaza Cinema Cafe 12
+CMX Plaza Cinema Cafe 12

 155 South Orange Ave., Orlando